 Rob is a collector of stamps and postal history - so he has a vested interest in having payments, surveys and other items sent via the mail.
 He respectfully requests that you send any pre-stamped items GFF provides back to him via the mail service to further his collecting interests.
 If you have envelopes with stamps on them, he will happily take them off your hands!
 Also, if there are others who would like to start or discuss this hobby, please contact him!

-Many people may find it more economical to split a large (or standard) share with another family.
+Many people may find it more economical to split a share with another family.
 We encourage this approach, but ask that you understand that you will be responsible for splitting the produce equitably.
 We also ask that you give us information for all parties splitting the share.
 This helps us to recognize members when they arrive.
 We also like to include everyone in invitations to group events.

 We see some other advantages in splitting a share.
 First, you may be able to distribute vegetables that people like or don't like to mutual satisfaction.
 Second, if one family or the other will be gone on vacation, there is still someone benefiting from the delivery.
 And, third, it's just nice to share!

 If you do not want to split a share, we do offer the alternating delivery share now.
 Many people have decided that this fits their eating habits better than a weekly delivery.